nuclearsugar/AfterEffectsScripts/README.md

 ## Credits
 These scripts were vibecoded using the various model versions of ChatGPT (free version).
 Each script was created for a specific issue I was facing at the time and so these scripts have actually been used in production (using After Effects 2026).
 That said, some of these scripts have a specific use-case and may not behave as expected in different scenarios.
 Use these scripts at your own risk.
 If a script isn't working correctly for your needs then I'd recommend pasting it into ChatGPT and telling it what you need tweaked or the error you're seeing.

-I'm unable to provide support or guarantee compatibility with future After Effects versions.
+I'm unable to provide support or guarantee compatibility with future versions of After Effects.
 Please feel free to fork and modify these scripts to suit your needs.
 Shared using the GPL-3.0 license.
 Cheers!